penn-qel/metalens-fresnel/README.md

-This is a simple suite in MATLAB for calculating the necessary parameters for a Metalens based on Fresnel phase profile and mapping those parameters to a GDS file
+This is a simple suite in MATLAB for calculating the necessary parameters for a Metalens based on Fresnel phase profile and converting those parameters to a GDS file

 ## Required Software